 Have Ample Time for Underwater Photography

-Normally it may take a few minutes for you to take a shot in the land.
+Normally it may take a few minutes for you to take a shot in the land in landscape photography.
 But underwater photography calls for a complete calculation of time for taking perfect shots.
-Along with time you also need to scale the level of oxygen and the diving techniques you need to equip yourself with.
+Along with the time you also need to scale the level of oxygen and the driving techniques you need to equip yourself with.
 Even adjusting the camera settings and dealing with the aquatic animals will take more time than you have ever thought of.

 Study Your Subject Well